kunzjacq/ldpc_decoder/README.md

 ### AVX2 Issues with MinGW and Visual studio

 The source code uses AVX2 for some auxiliary functions.
 Unfortunately, this causes problems with the compilers listed below.
-  * MinGW gcc under Windows, in any version, is not able to properly align 256-bit AVX2 variables on the stack (to a 32-byte alignment); the cases that would make the program segfault have been avoided in the implementation with some *apparent* success, but some problems may very well remain until non-AVX2 versions of the problematic functions are implemented.
+  * MinGW gcc under Windows, in any version, is not able to properly align 256-bit AVX2 variables on the stack (to a 32-byte alignment); the cases that would make the program segfault have been avoided in the implementation seemingly with some success, but problems may very well remain until non-AVX2 versions of the problematic functions are implemented.
 See https://gcc.gnu.org/bugzilla/show_bug.cgi?id=54412.

   * Visual Studio before version 16.3 also miscompiles some AVX2 code.
 See https://developercommunity.visualstudio.com/t/avx2-optimization-bug-with-cl-versions-1916270301/549774.

-## Usage examples
+## Usage example

 The program must have its OpenCL kernels in a subdirectory `src/opencl/` relative to its execution path.
-It should therefore be started from the root of the source directory.
+It should therefore be started from the root of the repository.

 `ldpc_decoder_gpu -f code_awgn_rate_0.5_thr_0.95.alist -c  1 -n 0.94 -p 8 -m 2 -e 15 -i 120`